lenniecottrell/100Days-r2/README.md

   <summary>Day 40: July 15, 2022</summary>

   #### Things I accomplished today:
+  - I finally figured out the difference between authorization and authentication - for my purposes I need authorization in my app ising an OAuth implicit flow to get a token for the books API.
+Actually implementing it is proving challenging, mostly because Google's docs are difficult to navigate.
+It's hard to tell what's relevant to me and useful
   #### Things I want to focus on tomorrow:
+  - Keep working on this
   #### Notes/Learnings

 </details>